theforeman/forklift/containers/docs/build.md

     ansible-playbook tools/build.yml

-To build an individual (or multiple individual) services pass the name(s) space separated:
+To build one or more services pass the name(s) space separated:

     ansible-playbook tools/build.yml -e services='foreman dynflow'